 I'm David welcome to my website.
-I've spent the last 20 years combined involved in the field of energetic medicine.
+I've spent the last 23 years involved in the field of energetic medicine.
 I realised, quite early that health isn't something that can be studied, taught or practiced but is in fact the body's own instinct to wholeness, that was my interest.
 Very early on in life we are totally natural, we move and express naturally.
 However, very quickly in the dynamic of standing-up, energy rushes up to the head and there becomes an over focus on the mind and senses.
-This quickly creates a unique problem for the human animal in that we loose our naturalness, becoming a decidedly different and alien creature relative to everything else around us.
+This quickly creates a unique problem for the human animal in that we lose our naturalness, becoming a decidedly different and alien creature relative to everything else around us.

 Most of the time we have to find ways of re-entering the natural, so everything I have become interested in are ways of remembering or re-sensing something that we lost in early childhood, this too is the quality of not feeling separate from the world around us.